petergardfjall/dotfiles/cheat/sheets/python.cheat.md

 don't need a `setup.py` -- just use a `Pipfile`/`Pipfile.lock` combo.

+## Releasing a package on PyPi

+1. Get a PyPi account

+2. Upgrade necessary tools, cut a release tag, use `setuptools` to produce an sdist and a bdist, and use `twine` to upload to PyPi (you will need your PyPi credentials).

+        pip install -U twine wheel setuptools
+        git tag vX.Y.Z && git push origin vX.Y.Z
+        python setup.py sdist bdist_wheel
+        twine check dist/*
+        twine upload dist/*

 # Pipenv
 Make `pipenv` create `virtualenv`s in the project dir instead of under `~/.local/share/virtualenvs/`.